 Since the evaluation version of GiD comes with a generous 1010-node limitation, the majority of frame models (e.g. buildings/bridges) and a few 2D/3D models can be modeled for free.
 For more complex and dense geometry, a GiD license is required.
 Nonetheless, all provided tutorials and examples in this site can be tested using the GiD evaluation version.

-The GiD+OpenSees interface is open source and will remain that way.
+The GiD+OpenSees interface is delivered as open source.
 The current state of development provides a comprehensive set of materials and 1D/2D/3D elements for linear / nonlinear static and dynamic analysis, as well as supporting multiple model domains for easy modeling of SSI problems.

 If you think that this tool is useful, you can provide feedback and/or contribute your own code (new materials/elements etc.) to the repository.
 For covering administration costs and keep the project active and running, a small donation is greatly welcome in the provided link alongside.